flux-framework/flux-core/doc/man3/flux_log.rst

 as defined by Flux RFC 3.
 The raw payload is formatted according to Internet RFC 5424.

-If the Flux handle *h* is specified, the following Syslog header fields are set in a Flux log messages when it is created within :func:`flux_log`:
+If the Flux handle :var:`h` is specified, the following Syslog header fields are set in a Flux log messages when it is created within :func:`flux_log`: